Data-based Transfer Stabilization in Linear Systems: Main results

 \subsection{Disturbance on both source and target systems}

 Recall that the actual target system belongs to the data-consistent set $\mathcal{E}_T$ and is also $\epsilon$-close to the source system, namely \eqref{eq:close} holds.
-However, in case the source system data is affected by disturbances, the data-consistent set $\mathcal{E}_S$ in \eqref{eq:systemset1} is no longer a singleton but a hyper-ellipsoid.
-Consequently, we can no longer find a data-based characterization of the intersection at the right hand side of \eqref{eq:capp} and solve the corresponding stabilization problem in \eqref{eq:problem2solve}.
+However, in case the source system data is affected by disturbances, the data-consistent set $\mathcal{E}_S$ in \eqref{eq:systemset1} is no longer a singleton but a matrix ellipsoid.
+Consequently, we can no longer find a data-based characterization of the intersection on the right hand side of \eqref{eq:capp} and solve the corresponding stabilization problem \eqref{eq:problem2solve}.

 The first observation that we make here is that the actual target system is at most $\epsilon$-away from the source system data-consistent set $\mathcal{E}_S$, namely

 The above holds due to \eqref{eq:close} and the fact that $ (A_{S \star}, B_{S \star}) \in \mathcal{E}_S$.